SaamiAbbasKhan/Pair-Finder/README.md

 ## License

-This project is licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (CC BY-NC-SA 4.0).
-Please see the LICENSE file for details.
+This project is licensed under the MIT Licence.